 These are the basic cleaning accessories that I carry with me when I travel.
 If you want more clean accessories check out my full guide.

 (6 Pack) MagicFiber® Premium Microfiber Cleaning ClothsAvailable at: Amazon Microfiber cleaning cloths are one of those must-have accessories.
-While usually, my t-shirt works fine for cleaning off a UV filter or an LCD screen, every so often I’ll need to sit down and give my gear and lenses a serious cleaning and nothing is better or safer on your glass or screens than a microfiber cloth.
-After a while, these microfiber cloths will accumulate oil from cleaning your lenses or rear screens and they’ll end up just smudging film around on the lens.
-This is why having multiple cleaning cloths is a must and the 6-pack is very nice. |
+While my t-shirt usually works fine for cleaning off a UV filter or an LCD screen, every so often, I’ll need to sit down and give my gear and lenses a serious cleaning, and nothing is better or safer on your glass or screens than a microfiber cloth.
+After a while, these microfiber cloths will accumulate oil from cleaning your lenses or rear screens, smudging film around the lens.
+This is why having multiple cleaning cloths is a must, and the 6-pack is very nice. |

-Rocket Air BlastersAvailable at: Small – Amazon / Medium – Amazon Rocket Air Blasters are my favorite cleaning blasters because the fins at the base allow you to sit them upright like a rocket, they also have various sizes.
-These are an absolute must-have for cleaning dust off the sensor as well as off the lens elements.
-Make sure you always do a few blasts to clean the debris out of the Air Blaster before blowing it on your sensor.
-Especially if you have kids or pets.
+Rocket Air BlastersAvailable at: Small – Amazon / Medium – Amazon Rocket Air Blasters are my favorite cleaning blasters because the fins at the base allow you to sit them upright like a rocket.
+They also come in various sizes.
+These are an absolute must-have for cleaning dust off the sensor and lens elements.
+Make sure you always do a few blasts to clean the debris out of the Air Blaster before blowing it on your sensor, especially if you have kids or pets.
 The images here are of some of the older blasters.
 I’ve gone through many of these.
-On the left is the large one, on the right, is the medium.
-Large is probably overkill for mirrorless cameras but the medium and small sizes are great.
+On the left is the large one, and on the right is the medium.
+Large is probably overkill for mirrorless cameras, but the medium and small sizes are great.
 When using the air blaster to clean your sensor, please be careful not to touch it against your sensor.
 Keep it far enough away so there is no risk. |

 Sensor Brush APS-CAvailable at: Amazon The Sensor Brush is another must-have accessory for cleaning your sensor.
-Occasionally you’ll get dust on your sensor that does not want to come off with the rocket air blaster so the sensor cleaning brush is the best way to deal with it.
-Sensor Brushes are the best way to get the dust off your sensor if you can’t get them off with an air blaster, try one of these before any other trick.
-I like the cleaning brushes by The Dust Patrol.
-They have very high-quality bristols with a wooden handle and are made in Germany.
-Even if you don’t need a brush right now, it’s always nice to have.
-I usually only end up using one of these a few times a year.
+Occasionally, dust will build up on your sensor and not come off with the rocket air blaster, so the sensor cleaning brush is the best way to deal with it.
+Sensor Brushes are the best way to remove dust from your sensor.
+If you can’t use an air blaster, try one before any other trick.
+I like The Dust Patrol’s cleaning brushes.
+They are made in Germany from very high-quality bristol with a wooden handle.
+Even if you don’t need a brush right now, it’s always nice to have one.
+I usually only use one of these a few times a year.
 The Sensor brush kit comes with a few little spongy Q-Tips.
 Don’t use those on your sensor, but you can use those to clean in and around the mirror box.
-Your Sensor brush should last you a lifetime if you take care of it.
-Never touch the bristles and always give them a few blasts with the Rocket Air Blaster before using them to clean off any debris.
-Always keep your sensor brush in its plastic bag inside the storage tube when not in use.
-There are several sizes of the sensor brush available.
-I bought the brush designed for full-frame cameras, which also works on APS-C cameras by just brushing the sensor vertically instead of horizontally. |
+If you take care of your sensor brush, it should last a lifetime.
+Never touch the bristles, and always give them a few blasts with the Rocket Air Blaster before using them to clean off debris.
+Always keep your sensor brush in its plastic bag inside the storage tube when unused.
+Several sizes of sensor brushes are available.
+I bought the brush designed for full-frame cameras, which also works on APS-C cameras by brushing the sensor vertically instead of horizontally. |

 Best Flash For Fujifilm XT3